ballerina-platform/ballerina-dev-website/learn/tools-ides/intellij-plugin.md

 ## Using the plugin

-Click on the below links to find information on using the IntelliJ Ballerina plugin to write Ballerina programs.
+The below sections include information on using the IntelliJ Ballerina plugin to write Ballerina programs.

 - [Creating a new Ballerina project](/learn/tools-ides/intellij-plugin/using-the-intellij-plugin#creating-a-new-ballerina-project)
 - [Setting up Ballerina SDK for an existing project](/learn/tools-ides/intellij-plugin/using-the-intellij-plugin#setting-up-ballerina-sdk-for-an-existing-project)